 General Research Notes and Rationale Zeroes If a student does not turn in an assignment, the teacher will indicate the assignment is missing in the gradebook (LMS) Teachers should enter a 0 for a missing assignment and click allow retry if needed.
 Teachers are not required to accept missing practice assignments from students after the date and time the assignment is due.
 If teachers choose to accept practice work after the deadline, they must post the late practice work policies in their classroom and/or on their LMS.
 Exceptions may be made for special circumstances.
 Buildings can set more specific policies on late work.
 Homework Homework is defined as work that is to be completed entirely outside of class time.
 Homework should be appropriate for the grade level and subject area and should not be counted as part of the course grade for any class.
-CCP courses should abide by parameters set by the institution which is awarding the college credit Extra Credit • No extra credit may be given by teachers.
+CCP courses should abide by parameters set by the institution which is awarding the college credit Extra Credit No extra credit may be given by teachers.
 Floor Students who earn a percent lower than a 40% for the quarter may have their grade for the quarter overridden to a 40%.
-The actual earned percentage will be documented in the comme section of the gradebook.
+The actual earned percentage will be documented in the comment section of the gradebook.
 If a student has an extenuating circumstance, a 40% floor may also be considered.
 This will be decided by a team (MTSS and/or Truancy) that includes the student, parent, administrator, and teacher.
 In order for students to be granted a 40% floor instead of a lower grade, students must be making an attempt to complete performance assessments and/or must not be habitually truant.
 The chart below shows the definition of habitually truant as defined by the state.
 A conversion of 42 hours per month would be 16 class periods per quarter to be considered habitually truant.

 General Research Notes and Rationale Absenteeism Type Consectutive Hours Hours per School Month Hours per School Year Habitual Truancy 30 hours without a legitimate excuse for the consecutive absences 42 hours without legitimate excuses for absences 72 hours without legitimate excuses for absences The Art of Grading and Feedback Intervention and Re-Assessing Reassessment Time - Students will be able to access a minimum of one reassessment (per performance grade).
-Reassessment must be done within the current quarter and should take place during instructional time.Accessing Reassessments - Teachers must have a documented and posted process of how students may access reassessments.
+Reassessment must be done within the current quarter and should take place during instructional time.
+Accessing Reassessments - Teachers must have a documented and posted process of how students may access reassessments.
 The guidelines for intervention and reassessment will be created by TBTs, and approved by administrators.
-PD for Reassessment guidelines will be leveled and available for classroom teachers, TBT's and administrators.Replacing Practice Grades - may choose to replace one or more practice assignments on the same content standards with the same percentage grade demonstrated on the performance assignment. i.e: A student scores a 70% on a performance task over two academic content standards.
+PD for Reassessment guidelines will be leveled and available for classroom teachers, TBT's and administrators.
+Replacing Practice Grades - If a student demonstrates mastery on a performance assignment, teachers may choose to replace one or more practice assignments on the same content standards with the same percentage grade demonstrated on the performance assignment. i.e. : A student scores a 70% on a performance task over two academic content standards.
 The teacher may choose to go back and replace all three practice grades over the same two content standards that were 30%, 55%, and 0% with a score of 70%.
+It is best practice for teachers to replace prior assessments over the same academic content standards